Mustafa Al-Kadhimi: Prime Minister of Iraq

 Following months of protests that broke out across Iraq in October 2019 and the resignation of Prime Minister Adel Abdul Mahdi and his cabinet, Mustafa Al Kadhimi became a leading contender for the premiership.

 On 9 April 2020, he was named by President Barham Salih as prime minister-designate, the third person tapped to lead the country in just ten weeks.
 Kadhimi was nominated, state television reported, shortly after the previously designated prime minister, Adnan al-Zurfi, announced he was withdrawing because he had failed to secure enough support to form a government.
 After nearly six months of political negotiations, Iraq's parliament confirmed al-Kadhimi as Prime Minister of Iraq on 6 May 2020.
 Before entering office, al-Kadhimi said his government would be a government that would find solutions to Iraq's many problems and not a crisis ridden government.
-He promised early elections and vowed Iraq would not be used as a battleground by other countries.
+Ahead of the parliamentary vote to approve his cabinet, al-Kadhimi stated that his would be a "solution-based, not a crisis government," and pledged to prevent Iraq from being used as a battleground by other countries.
+On 31 July 2020, he announced that parliamentary elections would be held early, on 6 June 2021, describing the move as a response to demands from the protest movement that began in 2019; the United Nations welcomed the announcement as a step towards greater stability and democracy in Iraq.
 He assumed office on the heels of major upheavals in Iraq – large protests, falling oil prices, and the COVID-19 pandemic.

 Upon assuming power, al-Kadhimi promised to guide Iraq through a serious financial crisis, saying the state treasury was “nearly empty” after years of waste and declining oil prices.
 Al-Kadhimi's cabinet vowed to reduce public spending and audit salaries granted to millions of Iraqis but retracted the plan after public criticism.
 In August 2020, he hired hundreds of unemployed Iraqis at the ministry of defense, but not enough to halt sit-ins outside other public sector offices demanding jobs.
 He had few allies in government and his parliament was heavily dominated by pro-Iran MPs who balked at his references to protester demands.
 He also struggled to fulfill his promise to bring the security forces to justice who were allegedly responsible for the deaths of nearly 600 protesters and activists since October 2019.
 In addition, al-Kadhimi pledged to investigate the recent murders of journalists and political activists that had increased in the past year, but no one had been brought to justice as of September 2020.